-A student advisory committee will be chosen at the beginning of the second year of study to evaluate the student's progress in research, to provide a sounding board for problems encountered or progress made, and to examine the student during the proposal and dissertation defense seminars (see below).
+A student advisory committee will be chosen by the beginning of the second year of study to evaluate the student's progress in research, to provide a sounding board for problems encountered or progress made, and to examine the student during the proposal and dissertation defense seminars (see below).
 The members of this committee will be selected by the major professor and the student.

-The committee will consist of five members: three must be on the faculty of the Biochemistry and Molecular Biology Graduate Program, including the student's mentor who will act as chair, one must be a faculty member from another program (including adjunct faculty) within the University, and the fifth member can be either from within the Biochemistry and Molecular Biology Graduate Program or from another graduate program.
+The committee will consist of five members:

+- Three members must be on the faculty of the Biochemistry and Molecular Medicine Graduate Program, including the student's mentor who will act as chair.
+If the mentor is not a member of the Department Biochemistry and Molecular Medicine, they will serve as co-chair along with a BMM faculty member. - One must be a faculty member from another program (including adjunct faculty) within the University.